onlabsorg/olojs/docs/store.md

   via HTTP (see also [HTTPServer])
 * [Router](./api/router.md) which bounds together multiple stores while behaving like a single store
+* [Hub](./api/hub.md) a router mounting a standard set of stores in order to allow interoperability between documents stored at different location.

 More stores can be created by extending the [Store] class.